 “Yes, offered.
-And I do not know from who.
+I do not know from whom.
 This was with the drink”, I give Helen the card with the paper.
 Helen reads it loud enough to hear all of us four.

-“Oh, shut up Hiran!", Helen scolds him, “Don’t listen to him.
-He never did something exciting in his life!".
+“Oh, shut up Hiran!”
+Helen scolds him, “Don’t listen to him.
+He never did anything exciting in his life!“.

 “Mmmm”, exclaims Hiran and puts his tongue out to Helen.

 “This is not thrilling, but dangerous!
 What if he is a psychopath serial killer?
 There are many out there”, Hiran explains.

 “I do not think so.
 It’s mysterious, not dangerous.
 Here in the Club, you are secure.
 Don’t you see all the electronic cards you use in everything you do?
 They know what you have done and I bet there are hidden cameras everywhere”, she seems confident.

 “I do not know.
 It looks weird to me”, says Cameron.

 “To me too!”
 I agree. ”Why send me a card to join him in a room, where we will be alone, the two of us and he is not coming here to introduce himself?“.